 Existing bacterial, viral, or fungal infections in other parts of the body could bring down the immune system and make it easier for other pathogens to enter through the gastrointestinal tract.
 Chronic use of immunosuppressant drugs has the same effect.
 Strong antibiotic treatment that is meant to fight off an existing infection could go overboard and kill off the beneficial microbes that protect the gut from pathogens.

 There are many complex interactions between the different parts of an animal’s body, some of which are not even fully understood yet.
-That’s why it is important to tell your vet about your dog’s recent or existing medical conditions and the drugs administered to fight it.
+That’s why it is essential to tell your vet about your dog’s recent or existing medical conditions and the drugs administered to fight it.

 What To Do Next